In 2012, I purchased David Icke’s book “Remember Who You Are“: Remember Where You Are and Where You Come from.

 Here are some common aspects of remembering who you are in a spiritual sense:

-2. Awakening: Remembering who you are can be likened to an awakening or enlightenment experience, where you become aware of the deeper truths of existence beyond the illusions of the material world.
+- Awakening: Remembering who you are can feel like an awakening or an experience of enlightenment, where you become aware of deeper truths beyond the illusions of the material world.
 This awakening may involve a shift in perspective, values, and priorities.

-3. Soul Journey: Many spiritual traditions believe in the existence of a soul or higher self that transcends the physical body.
+- Soul Journey: Many spiritual traditions hold that a soul or higher self transcends the physical body.
 Remembering who you are may involve reconnecting with this eternal aspect of yourself and aligning with its purpose and journey.

-7. Service and Contribution: Many spiritual teachings emphasize the importance of service to others and making a positive impact in the world.
+- Service and Contribution: Many spiritual teachings emphasize the importance of serving others and making a positive impact on the world.
 Remembering who you are may involve recognizing your interconnectedness with all beings and channeling your unique gifts and talents for the greater good.

 Overall, remembering who you are in a spiritual sense is a deeply personal and transformative journey that leads to greater self-awareness, inner peace, and fulfillment.
 It’s about reclaiming your inherent wisdom, love, and power as a spiritual being having a human experience.